dx2102/core-books/README.md

 Many of these books do not have an available Latex version on the Internet, so some form of OCR is needed.
 With the advance of vision-language models, we can now prompt them to recognize formulas and organize a markdown version.
 This might give a more consistant and cheaper OCR result, compared to previous technologies like MathPix.

-I referred to these lists:
+I referred to these book lists:
 https://www.ocf.berkeley.edu/~abhishek/chicmath.htm
 https://github.com/rossant/awesome-math
 https://github.com/zhangir-azerbayev/proof-pile/blob/main/fetch_books_and_formal.py

+Other training data to consider:
+Contest problems from AoPS (Art of Problem Solving) like: https://huggingface.co/datasets/di-zhang-fdu/AOPS/viewer/default/train?row=0&views%5B%5D=train
+GTM (Graduate Texts in Mathematics) book series with about 200 books Wiki websites like: Wikipedia, ProofWiki, PlanetMath, NCatLab Github repos: Theorem provers (source code, textbooks, standard libraries, projects)

 ---